Blades of Steel: Gameplay

 If the score is tied at the end of the game, a shoot out (similar to a penalty shot) is used to determine the winner.
 Each team gets five shots.
 The team with the most goals after five shots is the winner.
 If, after that, the game is still tied, each team keeps getting one more shot until a winner is determined.

-There are a total of eight teams (four from Canada and four from the United States), each one representing a city that housed a NHL team at the time of development.
+There are a total of eight teams (four from Canada and four from the United States), each one representing a city that housed an NHL team at the time of development.
 The four Canadian cities are Toronto, Vancouver, Montreal, and Edmonton.
 The four American teams are from New York, Chicago, Los Angeles and Minnesota.
 Teams are depicted with jerseys that vary in color.

 This game also features distinct voice samples, which were rare at the time in NES games.
 The voice says "Blades of Steel!" on the title screen, "Faceoff" before each faceoff, "Fight" when a fight breaks out, "It's a pass" after a successful pass is made, "Penalty shot," and an "Aaahhh!" made by the losing player after a fight, or when a player skates into a goalie.
 The NES passing sound bite is garbled and has been interpreted as "With the pass", "It's a pass", etc. but the arcade passing bite is clearly audible and confirms the phrase as "Get the pass".
 The arcade version has a greater variety of sound bites and commentary owing to the hardware's better speech faculties and extra memory.

-Blades of Steel differs from the professional game in the NHL in the late 1980s in that it has no offside rule, and its interpretation of penalties is somewhat unusual.
+Blades of Steel differs from the professional game in the NHL in the late 1980s in that it has no offside rule, and its interpretation of penalties does not correspond to the rules of real ice hockey.
 The game's officials only call two penalties.
 Players who lose a fistfight are penalized for two minutes, an abstract reworking of the five-minute offsetting majors normally assigned in the event of a fight.
 Should a fight break out in front of one team's net, then the player on offense gets a penalty shot.
 The penalty shot is administered in the style of a soccer penalty shot, in that the shooting player must stand on the blue line, instead of moving towards the goaltender.
 The game also recognizes icing infractions, with an appropriate game reset and faceoff in the liable team's zone.